svgstore/svgstore-cli/README.md

 # svgstore-cli

-A command-line tool for combining SVG files into a single sprite sheet using `&lt;symbol&gt;` tags.
+A command-line tool for combining SVG files into a single sprite sheet using `<symbol>` tags.

 ## Installation